Teddy Brown: Life and career

 As Brown's considerable percussive skills and fame in the UK spread, he appeared in an early sound feature-length movie in 1930, co-directed by a young Alfred Hitchcock, titled Elstree Calling, a musical variety review that answered Paul Whiteman's music review feature film of the same year, King of Jazz, with both films featuring early colour sequences.
 Elstree was the movie and radio studio complex where many famous films and radio shows were produced in the early days of British media entertainment.
 A variety of impressive older musical and comedic vaudeville acts and new talent were featured in each of the two films.
 His third appearance in the film was the most impressive, as he plays the xylophone with amazingly fast precision, using only one hand at a time, and sometimes behind his back.
-He played "a continuous run of notes right down the full length of the instrument while simultaneously spinning his entire body around through 360 degrees... so swiftly and effortlessly that it is difficult to see how it is done, although repeated [film] viewings reveal that he achieves the continuity of playing by swapping from his right hand to his left and back to his right wile spinning".
+He played "a continuous run of notes right down the full length of the instrument while simultaneously spinning his entire body around through 360 degrees... so swiftly and effortlessly that it is difficult to see how it is done, although repeated [film] viewings reveal that he achieves the continuity of playing by swapping from his right hand to his left and back to his right while spinning".

 From 1931 on Brown played xylophone on the radio, in films and on the variety stage.
 His appearance was dapper but stout, but he was nimble and often danced around the xylophone while playing.
 He appeared in the Royal Variety Performance in 1931.
 He was associated with The Crazy Gang, and was often the subject of their jokes.

 He was a member of the British Grand Order of Water Rats.
-He was King Rat in 1946, although his term was cut short as he died of a Heart Attack in his hotel room in Birmingham in 1946, at age 45, after appearing in a concert at the Wolverhampton Hippodrome.
+He was King Rat in 1946, although his term was cut short as he died of a heart attack in his hotel room in Birmingham in 1946, at age 45, after appearing in a concert at the Wolverhampton Hippodrome.